 It is permissible to use the spare condenser water pump as a standby pump for a single chilled water pump.
-Note: In multiple chiller/pump applications, with a dedicated condenser water pump in each condenser water circuit, a spare pump motor shall be specified, stored on site in corrosionresistant packaging.
+Note: In multiple chiller/pump applications, with a dedicated condenser water pump in each condenser water circuit, a spare pump motor shall be specified, stored on site in corrosion-resistant packaging.

-- 9. Primary hot water pumps In single boiler applications, a second, full sized pump/motor assembly shall be designed.
+- Primary hot water pumps In single boiler applications, a second, full sized pump/motor assembly shall be designed.
 The second pump shall be designed for manual valving in and starting after a failure of the main pump.
 The use of parallel pumping for spare capacity will be disallowed.
-Note: In multiple boiler /dedicated HW pump applications (such as in primary/secondary pumping) one spare primary hot water pump motor shall be specified, stored on site in corrosion-resistant packaging. - 10.
-Secondary hot water pumps.
+Note: In multiple boiler /dedicated HW pump applications (such as in primary/secondary pumping) one spare primary hot water pump motor shall be specified, stored on site in corrosion-resistant packaging. - Secondary hot water pumps.
 Where used, secondary hot water pumps shall typically be a single pump, VFD controlled.
 If the water flow rate is such that two pumps are indicated, the designer shall bring this to the attention of the University in the schematic design phase.
 A second, standby pump shall be designed, with a dedicated VFD.
 The second pump shall be designed for manual valving in and manual starting after a failure of the main pump system.
-Generally, the University prefers end-suction pumps, but this preference is waived in the interest of limiting the number of pumps.
+Generally, the University prefers end-suction pumps, but this preference is waived in the interest of limiting the number of pumps. - Control air compressors.
+A single tank is acceptable.
+The design shall incorporate duplex air compressors / motors with automatic alternator.
+The design shall be predicated on one third run time for one compressor, with the second compressor designed as a full standby.
+There is no requirement for redundancy in the refrigerated air dryer or oil filter system.